 Eat and Drink: Murray's Burrata and a house rosé

-One of the hottest new rooftops to hit Manhattan this year, the Broken Shaker is a Miami outpost known for its incredible handcrafted cocktails in a laid-back rooftop oasis atmosphere.
+One of the hottest new rooftops to hit Manhattan in the past few years, the Broken Shaker is a Miami outpost known for its incredible handcrafted cocktails in a laid-back rooftop oasis atmosphere.
 In Miami, Broken Shaker was a James Beard Award semifinalist and winner of Tales of the Cocktail's Best American Hotel Bar, so you know you're in good hands.